LLNL/RAJAPerf/README.md

 3. Speedup -- runtime speedup of each loop kernel and variant with respect to a reference variant.
 The reference variant can be set with a command line option.
 If not specified, the first variant run will be used as the reference.
 The reference variant used will be noted in the file.
 4. Figure of Merit (FOM) -- basic statistics about speedup of RAJA variant vs. baseline for each programming model run.
 Also, when a RAJA variant timing differs from the corresponding baseline variant timing by more than some tolerance, this will be noted in the file with `OVER_TOL`.
 By default the tolerance is 10%.
 This can be changed via a command line option.
 5. Kernel -- Basic information about each kernel that is run, which is the same for each variant of the kernel that is run.
+See descriptions below.

 All output files are text files.
-Other than the checksum file, all are in 'csv' format for easy processing by comoon tools and generating plots.
+Other than the checksum file, all are in 'csv' format for easy processing by common tools and generating plots.

 ## Kernel information definitions